 Undergraduate students may petition for an exemption to this policy.
 The following items will be needed for the Study Abroad Risk and Security Assessment Committee (SARSAC) to review requests for an exception:

-- Travel Advisory meeting with a Dean in the College.
-Please email Naomi Patschke at firstname.lastname@example.org to schedule an appointment.
+- Travel Advisory meeting to discuss the petition process.
+Please email Eric Benjaminson at email@example.com to schedule an appointment.